Top

 • Incomplete or missing documentation

-• Processing errors by the insurer or VA
+• Processing errors by the insurer or Department of Veterans Affairs

-1. Request the denial letter and claims file
+Request the written denial letter and complete claims file

 Frequently Asked Questions

-Can SGLI benefits be denied for administrative errors
+Can SGLI benefits be denied due to administrative errors

-SGLI claims involve federal procedures that benefit from experienced guidance.
+Yes.
+SGLI claims involve federal procedures, military records, and strict deadlines that benefit from experienced legal guidance.

 Key Takeaways